budavariam/budavariam.github.io/_posts/2021-02-27-think-outside-the-box.md

 ### Debug SSH connection problems

 You can debug ssh issues with the verbose flag on the client side, e.g: `ssh -vvv server-1`.

 If you need to debug your issues on the server side, you can view debug logs with: `LogLevel DEBUG` in `/etc/ssh/sshd_conf`.

 View the logs with e.g: `journalctl -F -u sshd`.

 In my case I needed to access a user that had his home folder outside `/home` AND had his password locked.
 Also his home folder had group write permissions by default.
 Such a thrill.

-Leave it here just in case someone might need it later.
+I'm just gonna leave it here just in case someone might need it later.

 ```bash
 sudo semanage fcontext -a -t ssh_home_t ~customuser/.ssh/authorized_keys